Image source:

 Milk Production and Dairy Cattle

-The foundation of Kazakhstan's dairy industry lies in its extensive livestock farming, which is home to approximately 1.9 million dairy cattle.
-This strong livestock base facilitates a significant annual milk production volume of around 5.4 million metric tons, highlighting the sector's critical importance to the national economy.
+The backbone of Kazakhstan's dairy industry is its substantial livestock, with approximately 1.9 million dairy cattle.
+The annual milk production stands at around 5.4 million metric tons, showcasing the sector's vital role in the national economy.

 Milk Processing and Product Manufacturing

-• Milk Powder and Whey: Combined production is approximately 28,000 metric tons each year.
+• Milk Powder and Whey: A combined production volume of approximately 28,000 metric tons annually.

 Key Enterprises in the Dairy Market